WeatherwaxCosplay/Robodragon/README.md

 ## Current Status

-1. Favouring the 32-bit Teensy 3.x microcontroller (MCU), mainly due to small form factor and excellent processor speed and program memory capacity.
+1. Currently favouring the 32-bit Teensy 3.x microcontroller (MCU), mainly due to small form factor and excellent processor speed and program memory capacity.
-The main downside to the Teensy platform is that the header pins have to be soldered by the end user, which is not a task for the faint-hearted.
+One downside to the Teensy platform is that the header pins have to be soldered by the end user, which is probably not a task for a soldering novice.
 If the soldering is daunting, the code also works on most 32-bit Arduino platforms such as the Due or Zero, but a standard 8-bit Arduino UNO does have have enough grunt or memory to support all planned functionality.
+There are also minor differences between the Teensy software libraries and some of the standard Arduino (Adafruit) libraries, but I have not found these to be a problem in practice.
 2. Key challenge has been getting the OLED displays to work reliably as part of a moving assembly.
 The SPI protocols used by these displays are only intended for transmission over very short and rigid tracks (typically a few cm at most), so this project is approaching the limit of what is practically feasible using SPI devices.
 [Electro-mechanical animatronic eyes](https://www.pinterest.co.uk/pin/562035228467357323/) were considered, but these would have made the head unfeasibly large and you lose the ability to alter the look and feel programatically.
-The 'cartoon like' look of the OLED displays seemed appropriate for the Vinny character.
 3. Arduino code libraries developed for the SPI displays and a variety of wireless gamepad controllers.
 These can be found at https://github.com/semuconsulting/
-4. Mechanical framework for head and wings complete and tested.
+4. Mechanical jig for head and wings complete and tested.
-5. Remaining task is to incorporate electro-mechanics into a convincing dragon 'body' and make the whole thing robust and reliable enough for the rigours of cosplay.
+5. Remaining task is to incorporate the electro-mechanics into a convincing dragon 'body' and make the whole thing robust and reliable enough for the rigours of cosplay.

 ## Work in Progress Pictures